Training a force field for proteins and small molecules from scratch: Methods

 All NMR observables were computed by post-processing trajectory snapshots taken at 500 ps intervals after discarding an initial equilibration period of 1~\textmu s.
 At each saved frame, coordinates were extracted, converted into scalar coupling estimates, and accumulated over time to obtain an ensemble of predicted couplings.
 For covalently mediated couplings, we evaluated $^3J$-couplings using standard protein torsion definitions ($\phi$ and $\chi_1$) and a Karplus functional form:

 with parameters $\delta$, $A$, $B$ and $C$ selected according to the atom quartet and residue identity.
-In addition, we computed the minimum and maximum values attainable by the corresponding Karplus curve and clamped the experimentally reported coupling to this theoretically admissible interval prior to analysis.
+In addition, we computed the minimum and maximum values attainable by the corresponding Karplus curve and clamped the experimentally reported coupling to this theoretically admissible interval prior to analysis, since many values lie outside the range of the relevant curves \cite{Maier2015}.

 For hydrogen bond-mediated couplings (GB3 and Ubq), we employed a curated list of donor--acceptor residue pairs.
 For each pair and frame, a backbone N--H$\cdots$O=C hydrogen bond was identified using a geometric criterion (distance cutoff and maximum donor--hydrogen--acceptor angle).
 When present, the hydrogen bond geometry was used in the corresponding Karplus-type expression: